GibranDelgado/My-Spotify-Journey-deprecated/README.md

 - `Playlist1.json`
 - `StreamingHistory_music_0.json`

+The first one contains the credentials of the project.
+See **Create a Spotify developer app** to know how to get both values `client_id` and `client_secret`.
+Update your time zone using the link placed in **references**.

-The first one contains the credentials of the project, while the last two come from the data Spotify provides when you request your streaming history (see **Get your own Spotify data**).
+The last two files come from the data Spotify provides when you request your streaming history (see **Get your own Spotify data**).

 ### 📁 Scripts folder
 This folder acts as a Python module and contains the following scripts:

 #### 🔐 SpotifyAPI_access
-Includes the function `get_token` which generates an access token using the `client_secret` and the `client_id` stored in the `config.json` file
+Includes the function `get_token` which generates an access token using both `client_id` and `client_secret` stored in the `config.json` file.

 #### 🧹 Spotify_streaming_history
-Cleans the streaming history and updates the playback datetime according to the timezone defined in the `config.json` file
+Cleans the streaming history and updates the playback datetime according to the timezone defined in the `config.json` file.

 #### 🧰 Spotify_utilities
 Includes a set of clases used to obtain information about a track, album or an artist.